AxonFramework/AxonFramework/axon-5/design-principles.md

 - Make the notion of 'namespaces' to all messages explicit.
   This is already present at the moment, but it's part of the payloadType.
   Exposes this directly allows a (cleaner) mapping from messages-to-namespace, and namespaces-to-context.
-- A Message Handler is required to define the message name and the desired concrete type it should be handled in.
+- A Message Handler should be capable of defining the business name of the message it handles, and the type it wants to receive it in.

-  The name will, mostly likely, describe the business concept of the message in question.
+## Event Processing
-  The concrete type...
+-

 ## Configuration
 - Break up Configuration module, to not have one module that depends on all other modules.